VIDEOS: New exhibit, ‘Telling Our Westside Stories: Work,’ is now up!Thursday through Sunday

 The above video of West Seattle resident and professional clown Bob Washburn (edited by volunteer videographer Trish Cosgrove) is one of many that are featured in “Telling Our Westside Stories: Work.”
 For details, see below!

 Commercial fishing, classroom teaching, auto selling, steel making, even professional clowning — whatever the occupation, work defines much of our lives.

 A new exhibit on work opened Saturday, March 15, 2014, at our Log House Museum.
 It is the second phase of a three-phase exhibit whose overall title is “Telling Our Westside Stories.”
 The theme of the second phase is “Work.”

-The new exhibit will open to the public at noon Saturday, March 15.
-It will examine various types of work done over the years by residents of the Duwamish peninsula and their attitudes toward it.
+The exhibit examines various types of work done over the years by residents of the Duwamish peninsula and their attitudes toward it.

-Besides artifacts, photos and printed interview excerpts, the exhibit will focus on brief videos that tell stories visually in the museum’s main gallery.
+Besides artifacts, photos and printed interview excerpts, the exhibit focuses on brief videos that tell stories visually in the museum’s main gallery.

 Volunteers have transcribed the interviews, culled related images and combined interview excerpts and images into brief videos.

 “Eliciting and preserving the stories of our residents is an important part of what we do,” says Clay Eals, executive director.
 “It is straight down the middle of our mission to promote local heritage through education, preservation and advocacy.”